 Jones to set the tone for The Disney Channel, where he scored show themes and graphics for eight years.

 During this period, Jones won two national Emmy Awards and several New York Art Directors’ Club Award for the MTV and Disney work.
 He won a Clio Award for his work with Henry Selick (dir.
 The Nightmare Before Christmas)

 Jones moved on to feature films in 1999, scoring and providing four songs for The General’s Daughter, a Paramount Pictures release starring John Travolta.
 The following year, he contributed a full score for Lara Croft: Tomb Raider starring Angelina Jolie.
 In 2004, Jones completed a full score for my tiny universe, a Pavement Pictures release starring John Heard and Debi Mazar.

-Greg's song, With Father in the Woods, from the Crossing the Willamette CD is currently used in a commercial for Captain Morgan Rum.
-(8/13)
+Greg's song, With Father in the Woods, from the Crossing the Willamette CD was used in a commercial for Captain Morgan Rum in 2013.

 Greg passed on in July of 2004.
 After his passing, he was given the Buddhist name of Shaku Ho-on (Sounds of Dharma).